What do you do when you don’t trust your husband?

 No easy road

-I know there’s no easy process to rebuilding trust or confronting trust issues in marriage.
+There’s no easy process to confronting trust issues in marriage.
 My quick thoughts are meant to affirm you and point you in the right direction.